French horn: Mellophone

 Two instruments are called a mellophone.
-The first is an instrument shaped somewhat like a horn, in that it is formed in a circle.
+The first is an instrument shaped somewhat like a horn, in that it is formed in a circle and is often referred to as a "classic" or "concert" mellophone.
 It has piston valves and is played with the right hand on the valves.
+Most are pitched in the key of F, with facility to switch to E♭either by changing crooks/leadpipes, or by a valve dedicated to this purpose.
+Older examples often included the ability to be played in the keys of D and/or C as well.
 Manufacturing of this instrument sharply decreased in the middle of the 20th century, and this mellophone (or mellophonium) rarely appears today.

 The second instrument is used in modern brass bands and marching bands, and is more accurately called a "marching mellophone".
 A derivative of the F alto horn, it is keyed in F. It is shaped like a flugelhorn, with piston valves played with the right hand and a forward-pointing bell.
 These horns are generally considered better marching instruments than regular horns because their position is more stable on the mouth, they project better, and they weigh less.
 It is primarily used as the middle voice of drum and bugle corps.
 Though they are usually played with a V-cup cornet-like mouthpiece, their range overlaps the common playing range of the horn.
 This mouthpiece switch makes the mellophone louder, less mellow, and more brassy and brilliant, making it more appropriate for marching bands.
 Often now with the use of converters, traditional conical horn mouthpieces are used to achieve the more mellow sound of a horn to make the marching band sound more like a concert band.